Trepan-Debuggers/python3-trepan/README.rst

 We also envision a number of other ways to allow extension of this debugger either through additional modules, or user-supplied debugger command directories.

-If what you were looking for in macros was more front-end control over the debugger, then consider using the experimental (and not finished) Bullwinkle protocol.

 Byte-code Instruction Introspection
 ------------------------------------